A Beautiful Marriage

 Do you have a good marriage?
 If you do, you are blessed.
 I have a good marriage most of the time, and I feel blessed.
 My marriage is a long ways from being perfect.
 But a marriage doesn’t have to be close to perfect to be considered beautiful.
 If it qualifies as beautiful for me, then it is beautiful.
 Now, I don’t always feel that it is beautiful.
-But feelings don’t rule my life.
+But my feelings don’t run my life.
 Even when things are going miserable in the marriage, I can still remember that the miserable times are usually just a few days and then we return to getting along well and things look much better.
 Just so you don’t think that I am beyond where I really am, I will tell you what I would rate my marriage right now.
 I would rate it at about 8 out of 10, so there is definitely space to grow, a lot of space to grow.
 But I am still working on it, and hope that one day it will be a 10 out of 10.
 This really takes teamwork and dedication.
-Maybe one day that will happen, but good is good and I will take that for now.
-But I have been working on it for 20 years, and it is better now than it was.
-If continues to work on their marriage, it must be a priority.
+Maybe one, working together, we can make it a ten, but good is good and I will take that for now.
+But I have been working on it for 23 years, and it is better now than it was.
+If someone continues to work on their marriage, it must be a priority.
 To me it is worth the effort.
 It is often enjoyable to put in the time to make progress towards the goal of A Beautiful Marriage.
 God wants marriages of His children to reflect the beauty of his faithful and graceful love.
 He wants us to become more like him over time.

 A Beautiful Marriage is a goal and hope of at least most who get married, though few attain it for long periods of time before the interruptions come.
 Interruptions that come and take away some of the beauty from our marriages.
 Interruptions, such as, hurt feelings for example, that may be the result of many things.
 It may be that the hurt feelings are the result of a disagreement about what is the best thing to do in a situation.
 In marriage these kinds of situations come up often.
 There are often situations in marriage where a compromise seems to be the best option to solve a problem.
 And when a compromise is the solution, neither person gets all of what they wanted, hoped for, expected, or planned.
 Sometimes in a marriage, we don’t even have time or maybe the desire or energy or patience to work out a compromise.
 And so, at that time, the beauty of our marriage fades.
 We don’t want it to fade, but it does.
 This is the reality of living life in this world that we live in.
 But this problem also sets up the possibility and opportunity for a solution.
 A solution to the fading of beauty in our marriages.
 The solution is that we can choose to do things, and learn patterns of living, that bring beauty back into our marriages.
 We can learn how to practice these patterns and begin to get better at doing things that bring beauty, so that, over time, the result of our hard work, is, well, yes you guessed it, A More Beautiful Marriage.
 It doesn’t come easily or quickly, but it is possible.